csvpath/csvpath/README.md

 ### CsvPaths
 (<a href='https://github.com/dk107dk/csvpath/blob/main/csvpath/csvpaths.py'>code</a>)
+The CsvPaths class helps you manage validations of multiple files and/or multiple csvpaths.
+It coordinates the work of multiple CsvPath instances.
 |method                |function                                                         |
 |----------------------|-----------------------------------------------------------------|
 | csvpath()            | gets a CsvPath object that knows all the file names available   |